rust-lang/rfcs/text/0000-crates-io-token-scopes.md

 [reference-level-explanation]: #reference-level-explanation

 Endpoint scopes and crates scope are two completely separate systems, and can be used independently of one another.

-Token scopes will be implemented entirely on the crates.io side, and there will be no change to `cargo` or alternate registries.
+Token scopes will be implemented entirely on the crates.io side, and there will be no change necessary to `cargo` or alternate registries.

 ## Endpoint scopes